kkots/ggxrd_hitbox_overlay_2211/README.md

 The `ggxrd_hitbox_injector` project builds an application that will inject a dll into the process and exit.
 The main action will then take place in the dll, in the target process' address space.

 The `ggxrd_hitbox_overlay` project builds the dll that's responsible for drawing the hitboxes.

+The `ggxrd_hitbox_patcher` project is cross-platform for Windows and Ubuntu/Linux and patches the GuiltyGearXrd.exe executable so that it launches the mod's overlay DLL on startup.
+This is needed because injector doesn't work on Ubuntu/Linux or to make the game always start with the mod on Windows.

 Each project should have its own separate README.md.